Lilyel/ValveSignedDistanceField/README.md

 ### MacOS
-Unfortunately, I don't have a Mac so I can't test it, but the SFML and ImGui works on MacOS, so hopefuly, this project too.
+Unfortunately, I don't have a Mac so I can't test it, but the SFML and ImGui work on MacOS, so hopefuly, this project too.